- TED Talk with standing ovation

-- How Patient Engagement can Change Aging.
-More than half the humans who’ve ever been 65 are alive today, and I’m one.
-This might look like a care disaster but it’s because medicine kept people like me from dying!
+- The Elderboom: how engaging with patients can change the future of again.
+More than half the humans who’ve ever been 65 are alive today, and I’m one …. yet there are only 7,000 board certified geriatricians in the US.
+This looks like a care disaster, but it’s the next logical step: we have so many elders because medicine kept us from dying!
 How can patient engagement alter what’s possible?

 - How Patient Voices are changing Academic Journals.
 As a member of the BMJ’s Patient Advisory Panel I’m seeing how both the publishing process and peer review are altered when the ultimate stakeholder (the patient) is invited to guide research.

-- Accountable care and population health: Let patients help!
+- MACRA, accountable care and population health: Let patients help!
 The shift from fee for service to accountable care means there’s plenty of reason to help patients be successful at home, beyond direct contact with providers and services.
 How to do it??

 Academic and medical lectures

 As our movement has progressed, the work has migrated beyond medical conferences into academia and provider institutions.
-I was the Mayo Clinic’s 2015 Visiting Professor in Internal Medicine, I addressed the 100th annual meeting of the National Board of Medical Examiners, and I’ve delivered Grand Rounds, seminars and lectures as part of courses, and honorary lectures.
+I was the Mayo Clinic’s 2015 Visiting Professor in Internal Medicine, addressed the 100th annual meeting of the National Board of Medical Examiners, and have delivered Grand Rounds, seminars and lectures as part of courses, as well as honorary lectures.
 References available on request.

 My intention in all cases is to serve your curriculum and your learners.